vekatze/neut/book/src/variants-structs-and-lambdas.md

 }
 ```

-which might not be what you want, because in this case you need to specify the type `a` every time you call this function.
+which might not be what you want, because you need to pass the type `a` every time you call this function.

 You can specify multiple implicit arguments by writing, for example, `[a, b, c, d]`.